ageapps/polymer-style-guide/README.md

 <a name="events"></a>
 ## Events
-Thanks to the double way data-binding and the event listener and the event firing system, handling events is a very powerfull way to communicate between componnents.
-Its is also important to know that Behaviors can also generate events (expose functions to be overriden that get called under speciffic conditions) and this functions are handled the same as system events.
+Due to the double way data-binding, to the event listener and to the event firing system, handling events becomes very handy.
+This a very powerfull way to communicate between componnents.
+Note, that Behaviors can also generate events (exposed functions that get called under speciffic conditions and are overriden) so their functions are defined the same way as system events.

 ### Listeners
-When defining event listeners, there is no need of a speciffic preffix, but again, it should be as representative as possible.
-Considering this, the preffix `handle` is very appropiate to this use.
+There is no need of a speciffic preffix when defining event listeners, but again, they should be as representative as possible.
+The `handle` preffix is considdered to be very appropiate for this use.

 #### Example
 ```html